MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-meeting-presentation-experience.md

 - People in my org and guests
 - Everyone

-This setting does not enforce the value, but rather specifies the default for new meetings created by users.
+This setting doesn't enforce the value, but rather specifies the default for new meetings created by users.
 Users can override this setting and choose any of the other options unless a specific value is enforced by a sensitivity label.

 The default value of **Everyone** allows anyone to present in a meeting by default.
 If you have compliance requirements in your organization around who can present in meetings, consider changing this value to **People in my org and guests** or **Only organizers and co-organizers** to provide a more secure default for users.